One campaign consultant says he doesn’t approve of political jokes. He’s seen too many of them get elected.

-God asked Abbott: “What do you believe in?”
+God asked Tony: “What do you believe in?”

-Abbott said, “I believe in the conservation and preservation of the earth.”
-God said: “Good, go stand over there!”
+Tony said, “I believe in the conservation and preservation of the earth.”
+God said, “Good, go stand over there!”

-Then God turned to Howard, “What do you believe in, Howard?”
+Then God turned to John, “What do you believe in, John?”

-Howard said, “I believe in helping people grow and prosper.”
-God said, “Good, stand beside Abbott!”
+John said, “I believe in helping people grow and prosper.”
+God said, “Good, stand beside Tony!”

-Then God turned to Morrison, “What do you believe in, Morrison?”
-Morrison said, “I believe you are in my chair!”
+Then God turned to Scott, “What do you believe in, Scott?”
+Scott said, “I believe you are in my chair!”

 A bus full of politicians drives down a country road when, all of a sudden, the bus runs off the road and crashes into a tree in an old farmer’s field.

-A few days later, the local sheriff comes out, sees the crashed bus and asks the old farmer where all the politicians have gone.
-The old farmer says he’s buried them.
-The sheriff asks the old farmer, “But, were they all dead?”
+A few days later, the local sheriff comes out, sees the crashed bus and asks the farmer where all the politicians have gone.
+The farmer says he’s buried them.
+The sheriff asks the farmer, “But were they all dead?”

 The farmer replies, “Well, some of them said they weren’t, but you know how those politicians lie.”